 Typically, on your payslip the gross salary components are listed on the left hand side column.

-If you are wondering how to calculate the gross salary using the CTC, then that is fairly straightforward as well, using the formula
+If you are wondering how to calculate the gross salary using the CTC, you can use this formula for gross salary calculation as below:

 Simply add the tax deductions (income and professional tax) and all contributions to the employee’s retirement savings (provident fund, gratuity, pension plan, superannuation, etc.).
 Now subtract the result from the overall CTC to get the gross annual gross salary for the employee.
 Divide the result by 12 to get the monthly gross.